trainingOptions

 , a

-contains the validation predictors and responses
+contains the validation predictors and targets.

 training option.
-You can also use the validation
+You can also use the validation data to

-on automatic validation stopping, use the ValidationPatience
+use the ValidationPatience

 training option.